Live like a pasha in this ultra-stylish riad with lush gardens, secret courtyards and an impressive restaurant, hidden amidst the souks of Marrakech

 - The Moroccan cuisine is delicious; be sure to take a cooking class whilst here!

-- Two courtyards, tropical gardens and several terraces offer total tranquility after the buzzing souks
+- Two courtyards, tropical gardens, a pool and several terraces offer total tranquility after the buzzing souks

 - The medina's prime markets and shops are on your doorstep